sylhare/Type-on-Strap/README.md

 ├── _layouts                   # theme layouts (see below for details)
 ├── _portfolio	               # collection of article to be populated in the portfolio page ├── _posts                     # Blog posts
-├── _sass                      # Sass partials
+├── _sass                      # Sass partials (compiled into css at runtime) ├── assets
-├── assets
-|  ├── js	               # theme javascript, Katex, jquery, bootstrap, jekyll search,
+|  ├── js	               # theme javascript, Katex, jquery, bootstrap, jekyll search
 |  ├── css                     # isolated Bootstrap, font-awesome, katex and main css
 |  ├── fonts		       # Font-Awesome, and other fonts
 |  └── img		       # Images used for the template